Sw1ma/campr-amps/README.md

 and issues containing discussions around new features and changes to this app.

 :zap: **Campr Amps** is a mobile app to calculate self-sufficient outdoor time for campers and to get insights in power usage.
-Based on the available battery (Ah), an optional converter or solar panels.
+Based on the available battery (Ah), and an optional converter or solar panels.
+Source code is managed privately in Microsoft DevOps.
+Project is publicly managed in this repository.

+Available on App Store and Google Play when released.

 ## Build Status:
 | Build Server | Type | Platform | Target | Status |